mieweb/docs/content/functions/system-administration/security/security-role-settings.md

 ### For All Users in a specific Security Role

-Click Control Panel tab from left sidebar menu.
+Click the Control Panel tab from the left sidebar menu.
-Click Security Role Editor tab from top menu.
+Click Access Control, then Security Roles tab from top menu.
 Select the security role that you wish to change security settings for by clicking edit to the right of the department security role name.

 ![](../security-role-settings.assets/6bfc3187734d1b54d9b6aa5f15f78d88.png)